fecgov/openFEC/README.md

 #### The test data subset
 If you add new tables to the data, you'll need to generate a new subset for testing.
 We use this nifty subsetting tool: [rdbms-subsetter](https://github.com/18F/rdbms-subsetter).

-To build a new test subset, use the `build_test` invoke task
+To build a new test subset, use the `build_test` invoke task:

 ```
 invoke build_test <source> <dest>